bl166/USPowerPlantDataset/README.md

 Data sources:
 * [NAIP](https://www.fsa.usda.gov/programs-and-services/aerial-photography/imagery-programs/naip-imagery/) for high-resolution imagery
 * [Landsat8](https://landsat.usgs.gov/landsat-8) for medium-resolution imagery
-* [EPA EGRID documents](https://www.epa.gov/energy/emissions-generation-resource-integrated-database-egrid) for latitude and longtitude locations
+* [EPA EGRID documents](https://www.epa.gov/energy/emissions-generation-resource-integrated-database-egrid) for latitude and longitude locations

-## 1 &nbsp; Data Explaination
+## 1 &nbsp; Data Explanation

-Items in _Italics_ are related with construction, not to worry for classification concerns; in __bold__ are respectively images, labels, register, and sample code for image segmentation/pixelwise classification; and there are some ```useful scripts``` for making and testing this dataset.
+Items in _Italics_ are related with construction, not to worry for classification concerns; in __bold__ are respectively images, labels, register, and sample code for image segmentation/pixel-wise classification; and there are some ```useful scripts``` for making and testing this dataset.
 Starred* Items are outputs to expect as the results of dataset construction.

 1. _/uspp_naip_: high-resolution power plant images (~1115x1115 pix, 5M/ea), used for gathering annotations;